-In this section, we test the performance of our algorithm in more challenging setup.
-We compute the approximate equilibrium in an overlapping generations economy featuring portfolio choice, non-trivial market clearing, and more complex stochastic processes.
-In particular, we model 72 overlapping generations of households, who consume and save.
+In this section, we test the performance of our algorithm in a more challenging setup.
+We compute the approximate equilibrium in an overlapping generations economy featuring portfolio choice, non-trivial market clearing, and more complex stochastic processes for aggregate shocks.
+In particular, we model 72 overlapping generations of households who consume and save.
 Households allocate their savings into physical capital and risk-free bonds.
 While bonds are fully liquid, trading capital is subject to convex portfolio adjustment costs, and return to capital is exposed to aggregate risk.
 There are three sources of uncertainty: as in the \cite{brock_1972} model, the logarithm of TFP follows an AR(1) process.
-Additionally, the economy switches between two regimes: normal times and disaster times.
+In addition, the economy switches between two regimes: normal times and disaster times.
 In disaster times, the depreciation to capital is stochastic and on average higher than during normal times.
 The regime process evolves according to a Markov transition matrix.
 Since capital is predominantly held by older households, the disaster leads to swings in the intergenerational wealth distribution.

 We train the neural network to predict equilibrium prices and policies as a function of truncated histories of aggregate shocks.
-For this economy, our algorithm keep track of the last $T$ realizations of aggregate shocks, which include $T$ innovations to the logarithm of TFP, $T$ innovations to the depreciation of capital, and the last $T$ regime realizations.
-The purpose of this section is to demonstrate that our sequence space method is capable of obtaining highly-accurate approximations to equilibria in economies featuring complex stochastic processes.
-The overlapping generations setup furthermore generates an obvious dependance of current outcomes on shock realizations, reaching far into the past.
+In this economy, our algorithm keeps track of the last $T$ realizations of each of the aggregate shocks, which include $T$ innovations to the logarithm of TFP, $T$ innovations to the depreciation of capital, and the last $T$ regime realizations.
+The purpose of this section is to demonstrate that our sequence space method is capable of obtaining highly-accurate approximations to equilibria in economies driven by multivariate stochastic processes.
+The overlapping generations setup furthermore generates an obvious long-range dependence of current outcomes on the realized sequence of past shocks.